vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 <h2>TL; DR;</h2>

 I wAnT yOuR mOnEy! 🤑
-Pledge to my will at [Patreon](https://www.patreon.com/vladfaust) or buy me a beer at [BMC](https://www.buymeacoffee.com/vladfaust)! 😂😂😂
+Pledge to my will on [Patreon](https://www.patreon.com/vladfaust) or buy me a coffee at [BMC](https://www.buymeacoffee.com/vladfaust)! 😂😂😂

 ----